Meet Our Faculty

 Emily LaCourse-Ehret

-Children's Ballet/Office Administration
+Children's Ballet and Office Administration

 Emily LaCourse has been teaching dance for seven years with an emphasis on creative movement and ballet.
 In 2012 Emily began teaching creative movement and pre-ballet at her childhood school Live Oak Dance Center and progressed to teaching all levels.
 She has since taught ballet at Saltare Studio and Fine Arts Center, Immersion Dance Center, and Canyon Concert Ballet.